adityatiwari12/MyPortfolio/README.md

 ## 🚀 Deployment

+This project is deployed on Vercel.
+You can visit the live site at [adityatiwariportfolio.vercel.app](https://adityatiwariportfolio.vercel.app/)

-This project can be deployed on any platform that supports Next.js applications, such as:
+The project can also be deployed on other platforms that support Next.js applications, such as:

-- Vercel (Recommended)
 - Netlify
 - AWS Amplify
 - Digital Ocean

+## 📫 Contact

+- **Email**: adityatiwari8@ieee.org
+- **Phone**: +91 7648935563
+- **Location**: Indore, India

 ## 📝 License